-The official diarrhea definition is “frequent evacuation of watery stools,” or according to the American Gastroenterology Association (AGA), “an increase in the frequency, fluidity, or volume of feces.”
+Officially, dog diarrhea is the “frequent evacuation of watery stools,” or according to the American Gastroenterology Association (AGA), “an increase in the frequency, fluidity, or volume of feces.”

 Here are the most common causes of diarrhea in dogs:

 - Sudden Diet Change.
 The dog’s GI tract needs several days to adjust to a new food.
 Sudden changes in the diet almost always cause diarrhea.
 Understandably, a dog who has eaten dry kibble its whole life will experience quite a shock if served wet dog food with meat and veggie chunks.
-It should be noted that puppies are more sensitive to sudden diet changes than adults.
+Puppies are more sensitive to sudden diet changes than adults.

 - Dietary Indiscretion.
 Dietary indiscretion is a fancy term for saying dogs would eat just about anything – a toy, a sock, dirt, wood, cat poop, or even table scraps from the garbage.
-Since the dog’s gut is not designed to handle these (non)edible items, their presence will cause inflammation of the gastrointestinal lining and disrupt the normal digestion processes, eventually triggering diarrhea.
+Since the dog’s gut is not designed to handle them, their presence irritates the gastrointestinal tract and changes the consistency of the dog’s stool.

 - Food Allergies and Intolerances.
 Dogs can be either allergic or intolerant to various food groups and ingredients – specific proteins, gluten, or lactose.
-Although the mechanisms behind allergies and intolerances are different, the clinical manifestation is similar and includes diarrhea.
+Although the exact mechanism behind food allergies and intolerances differs, the clinical manifestation is similar and includes diarrhea.

 - Intestinal Parasites.
-Intestinal parasites like hookworms, roundworms, whipworms, Giardia, and Coccidia can cause severe damages that are not always limited to the GI tract.
+Intestinal parasites like hookworms, roundworms, whipworms, Giardia, and Coccidia can cause dog diarrhea, among other issues.
 Typically, dogs contract intestinal parasites by drinking contaminated water or otherwise ingesting contaminated soil or stool.
 Puppies and dogs with compromised immune systems are at higher risk.

 - Illnesses.
-Diarrhea can be one of the symptoms in dogs with severe health issues like:
+Dog diarrhea can be one of the symptoms of severe health issues like:

 - Gastrointestinal inflammations or cancers